sceendy/sceendy.github.io/src/pages/posts/2021/03-12-front-end-friday-accessibility.markdown

 ___
 ### Stuff to check out

-For much more in-depth explanations and examples, <a href="https://www.w3.org/TR/wai-aria-practices-1.1/#aria_ex" target="_blank" rel="noopener noreferrer">this W3C document</a> covers A LOT.
+For much more in-depth explanations and examples, <a href="https://www.w3.org/TR/wai-aria-practices-1.1/#aria_ex" target="_blank" rel="noopener noreferrer">this W3C document</a> which covers guidance for common design patterns including examples.

 There's a <a href="https://www.a11yproject.com/checklist/" target="_blank" rel="noopener noreferrer">checklist</a> created by the A11y Project.